 SOFA Score and TPA Insurance Claims in India

-Indian TPA reviewers use SOFA scores as part of their assessment of whether the level of ICU care claimed was clinically appropriate.
-A patient with a peak SOFA score of 3 throughout their 10-day ICU stay may face more scrutiny than one with scores consistently above 10.
+Insurance reviewers use SOFA scores as part of their assessment of whether the level of ICU care claimed was clinically appropriate.
+A patient with a peak SOFA score of 3 throughout a 10-day ICU stay may face more scrutiny than one with scores consistently above 10.

 What TPA reviewers look for: